deng-gdb/eurostat-gdp/README.md

 ## Data Warehouse and Data Modeling

+The project uses Google BigQuery as a Data Warehouse.
+The Data Warehouse implementation details, Data Modeling guidance and the corresponding workflow you can find [here.](./notes/dbt_notes.md)

 ## Data Visualization

 Dashbord implementation details, the corresponding description and visualizations you can find [here.](./notes/dashboard_notes.md)